hgld/beige-ant-c6745/content/_index.md

 title: Home
 sections:
   - type: hero_section
-    subtitle: Get the best selling study guide for the Life in the UK test
+    subtitle: The best selling study guide for the Life in the UK test
     content: "Includes the complete official study materials from the Home Office guide,\_**Life in the United Kingdom: A guide for new residents**\n\nAccess unique study aids,\_**practice tests,**\_and the best independent advice\n\nClaim your free subscription\_to our\_**online tests**\_with every purchase\n"
     actions:
       - label: Get the book